jcpowermac/hanlon-wiki/Provisioning-ESXi.md

             Status: Valid
             Version: VMware ESXi 5.0 GA

-### Create a new model using the esxi template and associate it with the image.
+### Create a new model using the esxi template and associate it with the image

 When asked, use the example AAAAA-BBBBB-CCCCC-DDDDD-EEEEE as the ESX License Key.